Function of the Appendix and Facts About Appendicitis

 - The Appendix as a Safe House for Bacteria from NBC news

-- Antibiotics and Appendicitis: University of Nottingham Report from WebMD.com
+- Antibiotics and Appendicitis: University of Nottingham Report from WebMD

-- Vegetable Consumption and Acute Appendicitis from the NIH (National Institutes of Health)
+- Vegetable Consumption and the Risk of Acute Appendicitis from the NIH (National Institutes of Health)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.